bootdotdev/blog/content/devops/cicd-is-devx.md

 The equation is far too practical.
 Humans are emotional creatures.
 I think there needs to me more leeway given to account for the fact that it's generally *more enjoyable* to write automation than to do a manual task over and over.

-For completely selfish reasons, I would rather spend 8 hours writing a script to move some data into a database than spend 6 hours manually copy and pasting.
+For completely selfish reasons, I would rather spend 8 hours writing a script to move some data into a database than spend 6 hours manually copying and pasting.
 One of the tasks is soul-sucking, finger-numbing, painfully *boring* work.
 The other will probably be a bit of fun.

-Perhaps a good analogy is, "In order to earn $100, would you rather spend 4 hours shovelling rock or 6 hours playing videogames?"
+Perhaps a good analogy is, "To earn $100, would you rather spend 4 hours shoveling rock or 6 hours playing videogames?"

 ## The remaining manual tasks become more enjoyable